-The short answer to this is ‘As soon as you can afford to’ but realistically this is likely to depend on at what age you started saving and how much of your earnings you save over your lifetime.
+The short answer to this is ‘As soon as you can afford to’.
+But realistically this is likely to depend on at what age you started saving and how much of your earnings you save over your lifetime.

 The amount of income your pension savings can generate depends on a number of factors.

-One of the most important is your age when you buy an annuity: other things being equal, your annuity will generate much more cash every year if you buy it at age 70 than at age 60.
+One of the most important is your age when you buy an annuity.
+Other things being equal, your annuity will generate much more cash every year if you buy it at age 70 than at age 60.

-You will be able to buy an annuity at an age determined by the terms of your pension scheme – but no sooner than age 55, according to the law.
+You’ll be able to buy an annuity at an age determined by the terms of your pension scheme – but no sooner than age 55, according to the law.

-Pension options have really changed in the last few years - current legislation means you no longer have to buy an annuity with your retirement pot, so it's worth looking into what your options are.
+Pension options have really changed in the last few years.
+Current legislation means you no longer have to buy an annuity with your retirement pot, so it’s worth looking into what your options are.

 However, the government plans to raise this further to 66 for both sexes by 2020.